-One of the great pleasures for me in making my career with Little Skein is being able to create a business that reflects my values.
-Even though you don't "see" the way a project bag or yarn is made, I believe the way a business operates, and the principles that drive it, add something intangible, but nonetheless important, to the final product.
+One of the great pleasures in making my career with Little Skein is being able to create a business that reflects my values.
+Even though you don't "see" the way a project bag or yarn is made, I believe the way a business operates, and the principles that drive it, add something intangible and important to the final product.

 I think of a business' principles as something akin to the growing movement in the knitting community to support locally grown, locally milled yarn.
 To me, it's about using and enjoying a product that directly supports the people who are involved in making it.
 I love farmer's market produce for this reason.
 I know who makes the food I'm eating (or the product I'm using); I know they're doing something they love; and I love supporting that endeavor.